 This leads to numerous questions about Emma Smith, the children of Joseph and Emma, and their involvement in the Reorganized Church of Jesus Christ of Latter Day Saints (now Community of Christ).

 Students want to know what happened to the properties (especially the Temple or, if they know the story, the burial places of Joseph and Hyrum).

 Additionally, many inquire about the historical relationship between the Church of Jesus Christ of Latter-day Saints and the Community of Christ, including their differences in theology and practice.

 When did you first realize that you wanted to contribute to the body of knowledge on the history of the Church of Jesus Christ of Latter-day Saints?
-Did you find the way you approached your study of church history changed when you consciously began preparing to research and publish?

 I have had a love for Church history sites since my youth.
 Growing up in the Midwest (two hours from Kirtland, Ohio) in the home of a religious educator, we visited each Latter-day Saint historic site.